Handlers are services that listen on ports and respond to requests.

 Filters

-The entire HTTP request is used to match filters.
-To alert on a specific prefix the following filter would be used.
+The entire HTTP request (request line + headers + body) is fed to the notifier filter regexps.
+To alert on a specific prefix:

 This would match: